Spreading the Jamstack

 Jamstack not JAMstack, Netlify have recently decided that there’s a bit of confusion around the capitalisation of the jam, more on this shortly.

 But first the obligatory preamble to qualify me for giving this information to you.

-I have been a professional web developer for almost 3 years now and in that time I have been getting familiar with the jamstack using it on a daily basis.
+I have been a professional web developer for about 3 years now and in that time I have been getting familiar with the jamstack using it on a daily basis.

 I work at large digital agency that is using the jamstack in several large scale projects currently in production.